-Parent Partners work diligently to develop and provide effective services while respecting the unique culture and history of each family, promote partnerships between families, mental health service providers, health care providers and other agency/school personnel as well as provide advocacy, support and help with IEP’s (Individualized Education Plan).
+Parent Partners work diligently to develop and provide effective services while respecting the unique culture and history of each family.
+They promote partnerships between families, mental health service providers, health care providers, and other agency/school personnel as well as provide advocacy, support, and help with IEP’s (Individualized Education Plan).

-The PPC is a statewide network of Parent Partner/Family Advocates that is dedicated to providing peer support, education and resources for those emplyed in the public mental health system.
-The PPC collaborates on effective methods to support systems change by increasing family involvement at all levels of decision making and believe in the power of their voice, the value of their experience and the willingness of systems to learn and change.
+The PPC is a statewide network of Parent Partner/Family Advocates that is dedicated to providing peer support, education, and resources for those employed in the public mental health system.
+The PPC collaborates on effective methods to support systems change by increasing family involvement at all levels of decision making, and believes in the power of the family voice, the value of their experience, and the willingness of systems to learn and change.

-On the last Tuesday of every month, UACF hosts a conference call that is open to all members and friends of the PPC.
-Topics include career development, bullying and suicide prevention, department of education resources, medication basics, and specific public policy topics including the Katie A lawsuit update and Special Education Reform.
+On the last Tuesday of every month at 10:00 a.m., UACF hosts a conference call that is open to all members and friends of the PPC.
+Topics include career development, bullying and suicide prevention, department of education resources, medication basics, and specific public policy topics including the Katie A. lawsuit update and Special Education Reform.

 Committed to Protecting Privacy

 United Advocates for Children and Families is committed to

 protecting your privacy and developing technology that gives you

 the most powerful and safe online experience.
 This Statement of

 Privacy applies to the United Advocates for Children and Families

 Web site and governs data collection and usage.
 By using the